enesak21/comp302-groupName/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to us at one of the following email: groupname302@gmail.com.
+If you have any questions or suggestions, feel free to reach out to us at the following email: groupname302@gmail.com.

 ## Acknowledgements